City of Walnut Creek Coronavirus (COVID-19) Update

 - Lesher Center for the Arts events and all rentals of City facilities will be canceled through April 30, 2020.
 The productions of Pride & Prejudice and 9 to 5 will be postponed.
 All ticket holders for those and other suspended performances will be contacted by staff regarding ticket exchanges or refunds.
 Renters and producers will be contacted by staff regarding options to reschedule or receive a refund of rental fees.

 - Walnut Creek Tennis Center

-- All City playgrounds, tennis, pickle ball, volleyball and basketball courts, horse shoe pits and the skate park
+- All City playgrounds, volleyball and basketball courts, and horse shoe pits

 - All Contra Costa public libraries, including the Walnut Creek and Ygnacio Valley libraries